perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-case--and-accent-insensitive-sorting.md

 {
+   "date" : "2012-06-04T06:00:01-08:00",
+   "draft" : null,
    "image" : null,
+   "categories" : "unicode",
+   "tags" : [],
+   "description" : "℞ 36: Case- and accent-insensitive Unicode sort The Unicode Collation Algorithm defines several levels of collation strength by which you can specify certain character properties as relevant or irrelevant to the collation ordering.
+In simple terms, you can use collation...", "thumbnail" : null,
    "authors" : [
       "tom-christiansen"
    ],
-   "tags" : [],
-   "categories" : "unicode",
-   "date" : "2012-06-04T06:00:01-08:00",
    "slug" : "/pub/2012/06/perlunicook-case--and-accent-insensitive-sorting.html",
-   "title" : "Perl Unicode Cookbook: Case- and Accent-insensitive Sorting", "draft" : null,
+   "title" : "Perl Unicode Cookbook: Case- and Accent-insensitive Sorting" }
-   "thumbnail" : null,
-   "description" : "℞ 36: Case- and accent-insensitive Unicode sort The Unicode Collation Algorithm defines several levels of collation strength by which you can specify certain character properties as relevant or irrelevant to the collation ordering.
-In simple terms, you can use collation..."
-}